wpendl99/.github/profile/simon/simon-react/simon-react.md

 ![Simon](../simon.png)

 This deliverable demonstrates using React as a web framework.
-When your application starts getting more and more complex it becomes necessary to use a web framework that helps with tasks such as building modular components, providing reactive UI elements, supporting sessions, lazy loading, and reducing (minifying) the size of your application.
+When your application starts getting more and more complex, it becomes necessary to use a web framework that helps with tasks such as building modular components, providing reactive UI elements, supporting sessions, lazy loading, and reducing (minifying) the size of your application.

 Some frameworks take the additional step of abstracting parts of HTML and CSS to make authoring components easier.
 When this happens the project must be pre-processed in order to turn it into HTML and CSS that the browser can execute.
 This process requires a toolchain that executes to produce a browser ready bundle.

 The introduction of React converts our application from a **multi-page application** to a **single page application**.
-In a single page application, the browser only loads a single HTML file (index.html) and then we use JavaScript to interactively change the rendered content and components.
+In a single page application, the browser only loads a single HTML file (index.html), and then we use JavaScript to interactively change the rendered content and components.
 This is a significant architectural shift to the application and will require you to reorganize your code to fit the single page, component driven, model.

-For this deliverable we use the [React](https://reactjs.org/) framework and the associated `create-react-app` package to convert Simon into a React based application.
+For this deliverable, we use the [React](https://reactjs.org/) framework and the associated `create-react-app` package to convert Simon into a React based application.

 # Steps to convert Simon to React